Blake Masters: Work with Peter Thiel and political involvement

 Masters spent four months in 2010 as a law clerk for a U.S. Attorney's Office.
 In January 2011 he met Thiel at Stanford Law School.
 They exchanged emails with each other a year later and Thiel invited Masters to attend a class he was to teach in spring 2012.
 Masters would post detailed notes from Thiel's lectures on a blog which grew popular within the tech community.
 Renditions of Masters' notes reappeared online, prompting Masters to get in contact with Thiel about compiling them into a book.
 Zero to One was released in September 2014 and received warm reviews from The Atlantic and Publishers Weekly.
 According to Politico, the book portrayed "globalization as the enemy of innovation."
 Masters was included on Forbes 30 Under 30 list in 2014.

 Masters co-founded Judicata, a legal research service, in 2013.
 The website officially launched in 2017, though Masters left the project in 2014.
 The website was acquired by Fastcase in 2020.
 After meeting Thiel, Masters went to work for him, becoming chief operating officer of the investment firm Thiel Capital and president of the Thiel Foundation.
 Thiel chose Masters and other employees to assist in the presidential transition of Donald Trump in November 2016.
+Thiel and Masters were tasked with recommending appointees to fill positions in the Trump administration.
+According to Thiel biographer Max Chafkin, the list of 150 names the two men came up with included people "too extreme even for the most extreme members of Trump's inner circle."

 In October 2019, Masters suggested he would launch a primary challenge against Republican U.S. Senator Martha McSally, expressing concern McSally was not a good candidate and criticizing her loss in the 2018 election, which Masters said was a "winnable" race.
 In January 2020, Masters said he would not run against McSally.

 In March 2022, Masters resigned from his positions at Thiel's investment firm and foundation to campaign in the 2022 Arizona Senate race.